tradle/why-hypercore/FAQ.md

 - [IPNS has has captured imagination of Ethereum community](https://blog.infura.io/an-introduction-to-ipfs/) to build fully decentralized apps, as most blockchain apps today still keep data and processing centralized.
 - IPFS project has produced solid core libraries, like libp2p, solving many of the same issues as Hypercore's Hyperswarm.
 - IPFS has implementations in a number of languages, while Hypercore is only in JavaScript.
-Rust implementation was recently started and hopefully will lead to overall health of Hypercore, forcing better documented specs and more test-suits.
+Rust implementation of Hypercore was recently started and hopefully will lead to overall health of Hypercore, forcing better documented specs and more test-suits.
 - IPFS team runs a number of public servers that help make the network more usable.

 #### more work needed to compare IPFS and Hypercore